jordan-maulino/github_data/README.md

-# github_data
+# BigQuery's Public Github Dataset

+*Jupyter Notebook using BigQuery, SQL, Pandas, and Seaborn*

-Using SQL to explore Github Data from BigQuery's Public Data
+Using SQL to explore Github Data from BigQuery's Public Data.